kafka-schema-reg-mcp-demos/demo-deployment/README.md

 🚀 **Complete demo environment for the Kafka Schema Registry MCP Server with GitHub OAuth**

-This repository contains everything needed to deploy a comprehensive demo showcasing the capabilities of the [Kafka Schema Registry MCP Server](https://github.com/kafka-schema-reg-mcp-demos/kafka-schema-reg-mcp) with **GitHub OAuth authentication**, multi-registry support, and real-world use cases.
+This repository contains everything needed to deploy a comprehensive demo showcasing the capabilities of the [Kafka Schema Registry MCP Server](https://github.com/kafka-schema-reg-mcp-demos/kafka-schema-reg-mcp) with **GitHub OAuth authentication**, multi-registry support, and **compatibility with any MCP-enabled IDE or AI assistant**.

 ## 🎯 What's New: GitHub OAuth Integration